DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Running Code via Integrated Terminal:** Applied previous knowledge of the Integrated Terminal to execute a JavaScript file using the `node` command, seeing direct output.

 ---

+#### Step 303: DEBUG ENVIRONMENT - Foundational Concepts

+### Date: 2025-07-27

+### Key Learnings:

+* **Understanding "Environment":** Solidified the understanding of "environment" as the comprehensive setup (hardware, OS, installed software, configurations) in which a computer system or program operates.
+* **Purpose of a "Debug Environment":** Clearly defined a "debug environment" as a specialized setup tailored for the process of identifying, analyzing, and resolving issues (bugs) in software code.
+This includes tools and configurations that facilitate inspection and control of program execution.

+---